arcus-azure/arcus.security/docs/versioned_docs/version-v1.1.0/features/key-vault/extensions/iconfiguration-integration.md

     .UseStartup<Startup>();
 ```

-Note that the above codesample does not provide any caching capabilities.
+Note that the above code sample does not provide any caching capabilities.
 In contrary to the `AzureKeyVaultConfigurationProvider`, the `Arcus.KeyVaultSecretProvider` does not cache retrieved secrets nor does it retrieve all secrets from KeyVault upfront as the `AzureKeyVaultConfigurationProvider` does.
 Each time a secret is requested, it will be fetched from KeyVault.

 To provide caching capabilities, you can make use of the `CachedSecretProvider` as shown below: